GovTechSG/seed-documentation/known-issues.md

 **Description**: Cloudflare has reported connectivity issues for its users whose macOS WARP client version is earlier than 2022.12.583.0(20230112.24).
 These users may experience intermittent connectivity issues while trying to access websites over the internet.

-**Workaround**: Upgrade to the latest version of Cloudflare WARP to see if it resolves this issue.
+**What should you do?**: Upgrade to the latest version of Cloudflare WARP to see if it resolves this issue.

 **To install the latest Cloudflare WARP client**